zaibazhar/advanceSCSS/SCSS.md

     }
 }
 ```
-Compiles into:
 ```css
 /* compiled CSS */
 a:hover {
   color: red;
 }
 ```

-But can be used with a prefix just as well:
+But `&` can be used with a prefix just as well:
 ```scss
 p {
     body.no-touch & {